 According to the Introverted Activist blog, “Groundhogs are wild, prey animals, making them naturally fearful of situations like, say, being on constant public display…being handled by various humans in any capacity; being hoisted into the air before a huge crowd of people while being bombarded with loud sounds, bright lights, and other disturbing sensations, especially when they’d rather be hibernating.”

 Despite these criticisms, there seems to be no move to replace Phil with a robot or an animal more used to being around humans.

-While most marmots live in rocky, mountainous areas, woodchucks prefer to live in woodland areas and lowland plains.
+While most marmots live in rocky, mountainous areas, woodchucks prefer to live in regions of woodland and lowland plains.
 They live in fields, pastures, farmed areas, gardens, and hedgerows.
-In these habitats, they are considered key habitat engineers, similar to the way beavers are critical habitat engineers in ponds.
+In these habitats, they are considered vital habitat engineers, similar to the way beavers are critical habitat engineers in ponds.
 Woodchucks help maintain healthy soil conditions in woodland soils because of their constant burrowing activity.